HSF/hsf.github.io/_gsocblogs/2022/blog_Acts_KavishkaAttanayake.md

 ---

 ## Project Description
-Mentors: Beomki Yeo & Charles Leggett
+##### Mentors: Beomki Yeo & Charles Leggett

 Acts is a track reconstruction software toolkit for high energy physics experiments.
-With the increasing number of particle interactions in the HL-LHC experiemnts in the future the track reconstruction time will also increase.
+With the increasing number of particle interactions in the HL-LHC experimnts in the future the track reconstruction time will also increase.
 GPU R&D is conducted under traccc, vecmem and detray to accelerate the track reconstruction.
-Vecmem provides memory management tools for convinient GPU memory management and caching allocators, Detray is a geometry builder which translates the CPU geometry into GPU one (did not get my head around this one yet.) and finally Traccc demonstrates the gpu tracking pipeline.
+Vecmem provides memory management tools for convenient GPU memory management and caching allocators, Detray is a geometry builder which translates the CPU geometry into GPU one (did not get my head around this one yet.) and finally Traccc demonstrates the gpu tracking pipeline.

 This project mainly focuses on improving the throughput of the Traccc pipeline.
 This is achieved by using CUDA-MPS or CUDA-MIG and utilizing caching